Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Experimental Details

-As discussed in Hypothesis 3 of our main paper, treating the reference garment region as a denoising target introduces a functional conflict.
-To address this, we implement an \emph{outfit-only loss} inspired by the DREAM~\cite{dream} objective.
+As discussed in Sec.~3.2 of the main paper, treating the garment region as a denoising target introduces gradient competition (Conflict~2).
+To address this, we implement the Decoupled Loss inspired by the DREAM~\cite{dream} objective, applying rectification exclusively to the person region.